 Lord Melbourne's.
 I believe that they have quite as much personal attachment to Lord Melbourne as to the right honorable Baronet.
 They follow the right honorable Baronet because his abilities, his eloquence, his experience are necessary to them; but they are but half reconciled to him.
 They never can forget that, in the most important crisis of his public life, he deliberately chose rather to be the victim of their injustice than its instrument.
-It is idle to suppose that they will be setisfied by society a new set of more injustice than its instrument.
+It is idle to suppose that they will be activated by seeing a new set of men injustice than its instrument.
 It is idle to suppose that they will be satisfied by seeing a new set of men in power.
 Their maxim is most truly "Measures, not men."
 They care not before whom the sword of state is borne at Dublin, or who wears the badge of St. Patrick.
-What they abhor is not Lord Normanby personally or Lord Ebrington personally, but the great principles in conformity with which Ireland has been governed by Lord Normanby and by Lord Ebrington, the principles of justice, humanity, and religious freedom.
-What they wish to have in Ireland is not my Lord Haddington, or any other viceroy whom the my Lord Haddington, or any other viceroy whom the right honorable Baronet may select, but the tyranny of race over race, and of creed over creed.
-Give them what they want; and of creed over creed.
+What they abhor is not Lord Normanby personally or Lord Ebrington personally, but the great principles in conformity with which Ireland has been governed by Lord Normanby and by Lord Ebrington, the principles of justice, humanity, and religious freadem.
+What they will be humanity, and religious freedom.
+What they wish to have in Ireland is not freedom.
+What they wish to have in Ireland is not my Lord Haddington, or any other viceroy whom the right honorable Baronet may select, but the tyranny of race over race, and of creed over creed.
 Give them what they want; and you convulse the empire.
 Refuse them; and you dissolve the Tory party.
 I believe that the right honorable Baronet himself is by no means without apprehensions that, if he were now called to the head of affairs, he would, very speedily, have the dilemma of 1829 again before him.
 He certainly was not without such apprehensions when, a few months ago, he was commanded by Her Majesty to submit to her the plan of an administration.
 The aspect of public affairs was not at that time cheering.
 The Chartists were stirring in